Imaging foundation model for universal enhancement of non-ideal measurement CT: Results

-\textbf{1) } As shown in Fig.\hyperref[fig3_res2]{3a}, TAMP-S achieves state-of-the-art performance across all tasks using five slices of training data.
-For the relatively simple tasks of LDCT-High, LDCT-Mid, and LDCT-Low, TAMP-S achieved PSNR scores of 51.57, 52.88, and 53.75 with just five slices of training data, respectively, surpassing the best comparison methods by 10.9\%, 5.93\%, and 6.14\%, demonstrating its remarkably low data requirements for simpler tasks.
-For the most challenging task, LACT-High, TAMP-S still achieved a PSNR of 35.12, surpassing the highest score (27.11) of the comparison method by 29.55\%, demonstrating its robust performance even in difficult scenarios.
-This excellent performance is due to its universal NICT enhancement capability as a foundation model that has undergone large-scale pre-training tailored for NICT enhancement.
+\textbf{1) } Our TAMP-S achieves state-of-the-art performance across all tasks using five slices of training data (Fig.\hyperref[fig3_res2]{3a}).
+For the relatively simple tasks of LDCT-High, LDCT-Mid, and LDCT-Low, TAMP-S achieved LPIPS scores of 2.23, 1.62, and 1.29 with just five slices of training data, respectively, surpassing the best comparison methods by 44.39\%, 45.08\%, and 56.42\%, demonstrating its remarkably low data requirements for simpler tasks.
+For the most challenging task, LACT-High, TAMP-S still achieved a LPIPS of 9.24, improving the best score of the comparison method (25.87) by 64.28\%, demonstrating its robust performance in difficult scenarios.
+This excellent performance is due to its universal NICT enhancement capability as a FM that has undergone large-scale pre-training tailored for NICT enhancement.
 Although SwinIR was also pre-trained on large-scale data, the gap between its upstream task of grayscale image denoising and the downstream task of NICT image enhancement limits its performance.
-As a result, it is outperformed by FBPConvNet, which was trained with random initialization, in 88.89\% of tasks.
+As a result, it is outperformed by FBPConvNet and RED-CNN, which were trained with random initialization, in task of SVCT-High and SVCT-Low.

-\textbf{2) } As shown in Fig.\hyperref[fig3_res2]{3b}, TAMP demonstrates efficient adaptation capacity in diverse NICT enhancement tasks with lower data cost.
-TAMP-S, fine-tuned with only 5 slices of data, achieves at least 94.11\% of the PSNR performance obtained when fine-tuned with 20 volumes of data across 9 tasks and surpasses all comparison methods trained with 5 volumes, indicating that it has effectively adapted to each specific task.
+\textbf{2) } Our TAMP demonstrates efficient adaptation capabilities in diverse NICT enhancement tasks with lower data cost (Fig.\hyperref[fig3_res2]{3b}).
+TAMP-S, fine-tuned using only 5 slices of data, outperforms RED-CNN, FBPConvNet, and SwinIR trained on 20 volumes across all 9 NICT tasks, demonstrating its task-specific adaptation effectiveness.
 Moreover, as the amount of fine-tuning data increases, TAMP-S shows a stable improvement trend and consistently superior performance across varying quantities of training data in all NICT enhancement tasks.
-The pre-trained SwinIR outperforms RED-CNN on the three LDCT tasks, which are most similar to its upstream task, with 5 slices of training data, but is overtaken once the data volume exceeds 1 volume.
-This is because SwinIR's network architecture and pre-trained representations are not well-suited for adapting to the NICT enhancement tasks, limiting its adaptation capability to this domain.
+It is noteworthy that although the pre-trained SwinIR outperforms RED-CNN, FBPConvNet, and ProCT on the LDCT tasks (5 slices of training data), which are most similar to its upstream task, it is overtaken once the data volume exceeds 5 volumes.
+This is because SwinIR's network architecture and pre-trained representations are not well-suited for adapting to NICT enhancement tasks, limiting its adaptation capability in this domain.